ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.24:** To which protein is the first gene in the scaffold most similar to?
 From which species?

+*Most similar to ADAMTS18*

 **QB2.25:** Check position 7,170 kbp again.
 MAKER has predicted two genes in this locus.
 To which protein is each of them most similar to?
 Would you trust this function assignment based on the RNA-seq data from the ruff?

+*Similar to ZFH3.
+Are they the same gene?
+Or duplication??*

 ## B2.8.
 Putting it all together